pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 volume later.

 ## 3- (Optional) Amazon RDS - AWS Managed PostgreSQL Database
-You might opt for **AWS-managed PostgreSQL** rather that Pachyderm's bundled instance.
+You might opt for **AWS-managed PostgreSQL** instead of Pachyderm's bundled instance.
 In that case, you will need to:

 - Create an environment to run your AWS PostgreSQL databases.
 It is important to note that you will be creating **two databases** (`pachyderm` and `dex`).